Summer Pre-College Music - Apply Now!

 Document = .txt, .rtf, doc, .docx, .pdf, .xls, .xlsx, .sib, .mus

 Local Pittsburgh students may be interested in the Part-Time Commuter option.
 The Part-Time Commuter option requires that students live in or near Pittsburgh and can commute to campus.
-Complete the Pre-College Part-Time Commuter Music Registration Form to begin registration.
-Visit the School of Music website to learn more.
+Visit the School of Music website to learn more or apply to this option.